seedsofalternative/seedsofalternative.github.io/_posts/2024-10-08-influential-buddhist-teachers.md

 - **Ven.
 Tenzin Thegchog** : teacher at Tushita meditation centre
 - **Ven.
 Thubten Wangdu** : teacher at Tushita meditation centre

+---

+*<ins>DISCLAIMER :</ins> The information shared in this article are based on my personal experience from various Buddhist courses I attended in India and Nepal.
+I am not by any means an expert on the subject.
+If you notice any inaccuracies, please feel free to contact me or mention them in the comments.*